3 Reasons to Travel While You’re Young

 You will begin to understand that the world is both a big and small place.
 You will have a new-found respect for the pain and suffering that over half of the world takes for granted on a daily basis.

 And you will feel more connected to your fellow human beings in a deep and lasting way.
-You will learn to care.
+You will learn to care, and you might even find a way to speak up for the people you encounter who need a voice.

 3. Traveling allows you to get some culture